 When is the U-Pass valid?

 The U-Pass program runs during the Fall and Winter semesters.
-Currently there is no summer U-Pass program at NAIT.
-The Fall 2017 sticker is valid from September 1st through December 31st, and the Winter 2018 sticker is valid from January 1st through April 30th.
+Currently there is no spring or summer U-Pass program at NAIT.
+The Fall 2018 sticker is valid from August 25th through December 31st, and the Winter 2019 sticker is valid from January 1st through April 30th.